allenthomas01/ShapeAI_Python_and_Cyber_Security_Bootcamp/README.md

 # WORKING OF CODE

 - The python code fetches the weather data by using the openweathermap api.
+- You can use the api by creating an account and generating the api key from here  https://openweathermap.org/api for free.
 - Then the data is stored in a text file named myfile.txt